The Future of Virtual Reality and Business

 But though often interchanged, VR and AR are different concepts.
 VR immerses you in a digital environment you interact with.
 In AR, you still see the real world along with virtual elements added to it.

-Both VR and AR are popular in video games, but Cathy Hackl – a VR + AR influencer and founder of Latin@s in VR – believes they’ll soon be used for other purposes, including deeper social connections and fully immersive experiences.
+Both VR and AR are popular in video games, but Cathy Hackl – a VR + AR influencer and founder of [email protected] in VR – believes they’ll soon be used for other purposes, including deeper social connections and fully immersive experiences.
 It’ll be interesting to see how this changes the way we interact with computers.

 What the future holds